adambonneruk/cargoship/readme.md

 > This project is an operational git repository used to store my active docker-compose configuration running on a Raspberry Pi 4 (utilising a [PoE hat](https://www.raspberrypi.org/products/poe-hat/)) whilst also serving as a future reference and guide for anyone wanting to do something similar.

 ## Introduction & Purpose
 Using docker-compose running on a Raspberry Pi 4 to host my Unifi controller, Pi-hole DNS-based ad-blocking and OpenSpeedTest.
-The premise of this project is to give each of the above services an independent IP address leveraging th utility of Docker's [```macvlan```](https://docs.docker.com/network/macvlan/) virtual networking stack. ```macvlan``` uses a network driver to assign a MAC address to each container’s virtual network interface, making it appear to be a physical network interface directly connected to the physical network.
+The premise of this project is to give each of the above services an independent IP address leveraging Docker's [```macvlan```](https://docs.docker.com/network/macvlan/) virtual networking stack. ```macvlan``` uses a network driver to assign a MAC address to each container’s virtual network interface, making it appear to be a physical network interface directly connected to the physical network.
 I can then see the devices appear directly in Unifi controller software, give them their own DNS entries and theres no port conflicts!
 I'm sure theres a neater way using some sort of proxy, but I like this configuration for simple firewall rules, and it's kinda cool using 10.10.10.10 as the DNS server's IP address.

 ![](.screenshots/docker-compose_ps.png)